 From side hustle to successful SME: donut queen Kate Williams shares her story

-Queenslander Kate Williams did just that back in 2014.
-After her gourmet, gluten-free donuts started selling like hot cakes at a weekend farmers’ market, she packed in her day job in marketing to devote herself to the venture full time.
+After her gourmet, gluten-free donuts started selling like hot cakes at a weekend farmers’ market, Kate packed in her day job in marketing to devote herself to the venture full time.
 Fast forward six years and Nodo Donuts’ four bakery cafes and three shopping centre pop-up stalls have become go-to destinations for sweet tooth coeliacs and other Brisbane-ites with dietary restrictions.
 The company employs a team of 90 and plans to open a handful of additional outlets in the coming years.
 Here, Williams shares her advice for turning a promising side hustle into a thriving enterprise.

 When you’re running a side hustle, things like branding and packaging might not matter too much.
 It’s a different story if you’re looking to build a business that can hold its own in a competitive market.